Founding.

 After tapping into her past in search of direction for the future, mom, wife and philanthropist, Justine, revisited her childhood passion for horses.
 She came FULLCIRCLE, following a journey that led her through transformative equine experiences, introducing her to Devon Combs, who would become a mentor, and rekindling her deep appreciation for the horse-human connection.
 She wanted to teach everyone what she had learned.

 Trusting her intuition, the Santa Ynez Valley and the horses that call this place home emerged.
 She would say that the ranch and its horses found her rather than the other way around.
-She and her family took a leap of faith and relocated to a 70 acre equine ranch on the Central Coast, now known as ROUNDBARN Ranch.
-Everyone dove head first into ranch life, getting their hands dirty with everything from construction to animal husbandry, learning and adapting to the ways of the ranch and throwing their full support behind Justine’s most recent role as a full-time founder.
+She and her family took a leap of faith and relocated to a 70-acre equine ranch on the Central Coast, now known as ROUNDBARN Ranch.
+Everyone dove headfirst into ranch life, getting their hands dirty with everything from construction to animal husbandry, learning and adapting to the ways of the ranch, and throwing their full support behind Justine’s most recent role as a full-time founder.

 Tori’s Story

 Tori likes to say she spent the last 30 years “failing at therapy so you don’t have to.”
 Following the sudden loss of her mother (and #1 fan) in 2022, and considering her self-proclaimed “crummy” track record with traditional therapy, Tori was on a mission to find a different way to do the work she knew would be necessary to move through her deep grief.
 She didn't find one.
 But she did find Justine.
-Together they began the process of creating something new.
+Together, they began the process of creating something new.
 With a background in branding, having specialized in storytelling and strategy for a decade, she leaned into her understanding of the value of words and imagery— recognizing the power they hold for people.
 Tori’s work is now centered around developing and sharing strategies and systems to help people “turn their thoughts into things.”

 Tori, her husband, Ky, and their two sons found themselves in the Santa Ynez Valley after having also followed the horses.
 Still deeply connected to her Southern (and Sicilian) roots, she divides her time between California and her family’s home in Louisiana, always bringing the spice back to the West Coast with her.
-When not performing the RBR co-founding duties that wildly inspire her, she can be found “crying in her closet” about her impending empty nest or escaping to Italy.